mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 ---
-title: "Using the Data Hub API - DRAFT"
+accesstitle: "Using the Data Hub API - DRAFT"
 category: "General Info"
 menu_order: 50
 description: "How to use the Dat Hub API a guide with examples."